-- Developed and provided a Leadership Program for all supervisors and management staff in Facilities Service during the fall and spring. - Completed many improvements across campus including updating lighting to LED lighting, fire alarm maintenance, plumbing and mechanical improvements, painting of many areas, maintaining the campus grounds, preparing and cleaning the building interiors and exteriors for numerous events across the campus, and ensured the heat, air conditioning, lighting and water were operational each day. - Prepared the project request information for the State University Construction Fund for the 2018/2019 Minor Critical Maintenance program totaling \$1.7 million. - Completed or started several projects as part of Minor Critical Maintenance program and DIFR Funding including card access upgrades at several buildings, sidewalk replacements, roadway and parking lot improvements, several masonry and stair improvements, HVAC improvements, and residence hall improvements. - Completed the clean out of Houghton Hall to prepare for the capital project. - Completed several office renovations and classroom projects. - Completed parking lot, crosswalk, sidewalk and roadway maintenance improvements; paving and striping throughout the entire campus. - Completed painting in the student rooms at all residence halls, several classrooms, hallways and many office areas on campus. - Prepared the campus for many events including Commencement, Open Houses, Family Weekend, Scholars Breakfast, Maker Faire, Homecoming and Living History Day. - Completed new flooring installations at several locations on campus including offices, classrooms, and areas in the residence halls. - Completed work to renovate the former print shop at Gregory Hall. - Completed the relocation of Admissions from the Fenner House to Maytum Hall. - Prepared the Residence Halls for all summer camps and for the return of students. - Maintained the campus grounds, planting beds and trees. - Prepared performance programs and evaluations for all staff in Facilities Services. - Completed work at Dods Hall includes the refurbished gymnasium with the installation of new lighting and scoreboards, refinishing of the hardwood floor, and painting of interior walls, as well as the complete renovation - with new lighting, flooring and equipment of the lower level Performance Center used by athletes.
-Additionally, two new team locker rooms have been established, exterior doors have been replaced, card access installed and interior painting of hallways occurred.
+- Developed and provided a Leadership Program for all supervisors and management staff in Facilities Service during the fall and spring. - Completed many improvements across campus including updating lighting to LED lighting, fire alarm maintenance, plumbing and mechanical improvements, painting of many areas, maintaining the campus grounds, preparing and cleaning the building interiors and exteriors for numerous events across the campus, and ensured the heat, air conditioning, lighting and water were operational each day. - Prepared the project request information for the State University Construction Fund for the 2019-2020 Minor Critical Maintenance program totaling \$750,000. - Completed or started several projects as part of the Minor Critical Maintenance program and DIFR Funding including card access upgrades at several buildings, sidewalk replacements, roadway and parking lot improvements, several masonry and stair improvements, HVAC improvements, and residence hall improvements. - Completed several office renovations and classroom projects. - Completed parking lot, crosswalk, sidewalk and roadway maintenance improvements, paving and striping throughout the entire campus. - Completed painting in the student rooms at all residence halls, several classrooms, hallways and many office areas on campus. - Prepared the campus for many events including Commencement, Open Houses, Family Weekend, Scholars Breakfast, Maker Faire, Homecoming and Living History Day. - Completed new flooring installations at several locations on campus including offices, classrooms, and areas in the residence halls. - Completed work to renovate the Pucci Room at the Williams Center. - Completed the renovations at Gregory Hall 400 and 500 penthouse kitchens and started the renovations at the Gregory Hall 100, 200 and 300 penthouse kitchens. - Prepared the Residence Halls for all summer camps and for the return of students. - Maintained the campus grounds, planting beds and trees. - Prepared performance programs and evaluations for all staff in Facilities Services. - Realigned job duties as needed due to the retirement of one assistant director to ensure service to the campus and project management continue as required.